-In this section we collect useful results about rational curves in Calabi-Yau varieties, in particular related to the normal bundle, which will allow us to constrain the fibers with rational sections.
-Unless otherwise stated $Y$ is a smooth Calabi-Yau variety.
+In this section we collect useful results about rational curves in Calabi--Yau varieties, in particular related to the normal bundle, which will allow us to constrain the fibers with rational sections.
+Unless otherwise stated $Y$ is a smooth Calabi--Yau variety.

-The first theorem constrains the degree of the normal bundle of a rational curve in a Calabi-Yau variety. \begin{Theorem} Let $Y$ be a smooth Calabi-Yau variety of dimension $n$ and $C$ a smooth rational curve in $Y$.
+The first theorem constrains the degree of the normal bundle of a rational curve in a Calabi--Yau variety. \begin{Theorem} Let $Y$ be a smooth Calabi--Yau variety of dimension $n$ and $C$ a smooth rational curve in $Y$.
 Then the normal bundle of $C$ in $Y$, ${N_{C/Y}}$, is

 \end{Theorem} {\it Proof:} E.g. for $n=3$ see \cite{MR1191424}.
 Let $Y$ be of dimension $n$, then $N_{C/Y}$ is defined by the short exact sequence

 {where $T$ denotes the respective tangent bundles}.
 This implies that $N_{C/Y}$ is a rank $n-1$ vector bundle on $C$ which, by the Birkhoff-Grothendieck Theorem \cite{MR0087176}, can be written uniquely up to permutations, as a direct sum of line bundles on $C$,